girodav/esf-vs-functionbeat-terraform/README.md

 # esf-vs-functionbeat-terraform

-This repository, contains sample Terraform code to automate the provisioning of AWS resources, offering a convenient way to benchmark the performance of both the Elastic Serverless Forwarder and Functionbeat.
-These resources are configured to utilize SQS inputs for the benchmarking process.
-The diagram provided illustrates the resulting infrastructure.
-Please keep in mind that the creation of Elastic Cloud deployments is not performed.
+This repository contains sample Terraform code designed to automate the provisioning of AWS resources necessary for benchmarking the performance of Elastic Serverless Forwarder (ESF) and Functionbeat.
+Both ESF and Functionbeat are configured to utilize SQS inputs for the benchmarking process.
+The diagram provided below illustrates the resulting infrastructure.
+Please note that the creation of Elastic Cloud deployments is not carried out.

 ```mermaid
 flowchart LR